Soumyabrata2003/TripCraft/README.md

 <a name="bibtex"></a>
 ## 📌 BibTeX & Citation

-If you use our code in your research or wish to refer to the baseline results, please use the following BibTeX entry😁.
+If you use our code in your research or wish to refer to our research paper, please use the following BibTeX entry😁.

 ```bibtex